o3de/o3de.org/content/docs/user-guide/programming/components/overview.md

 #### Standard components

 Standard components can implement functionality in both editor and runtime environments.
-In some contexts they are referred to as "runtime components" or "game components", to help differentiate them from the specialized "editor" and "system" components.
+In some contexts, they are referred to as "runtime components" or "game components" to help differentiate them from the specialized "editor" and "system" components.

 #### Editor components

 *Editor components* provide specific functionality to meet the needs of an editor environment.
-They are only active while you are using an editor in edit mode.
+They are active only while you are using an editor in edit mode.
 They are often paired with a runtime component counterpart that can represent the editor component at runtime, providing related but simpler or leaner functionality in the runtime environment.
 The editor component class includes a method that you can override to facilitate creating a runtime component from an editor component for the entity it belongs to.
 For more information about editor components, refer to [Editor Components](editor-components).

 #### System components